viam-modules/viam-camera-realsense/README.md

 ## Integration Tests

 ### Running the tests
-The repo comes with a suite of integration tests that allow one to test if the module works with an actual realsense device on the device of interest.
+The repo comes with a suite of integration tests that allow one to test if the module works with an actual realsense device on the machine of interest.
 These integration tests are compiled into a binary and can be downloaded here:

 ```
 sudo curl -o realsense-integration-tests http://packages.viam.com/apps/camera-servers/realsense-integration-tests-latest-aarch64.AppImage